 An important aspect of the pandemic is its uneven impact on different racial and ethnic groups.
 To examine these effects, we merged a sample of our servicing data from Black Knight Analytics with confidential Home Mortgage Disclosure Act (HMDA) data, where borrower race and household income are collected at application.
-As shown in Figure 4, 9.6 percent of Black borrowers and 6.8 percent of Hispanic borrowers are in some past due state, the highest of any group.

-These states include borrowers in forbearance, 12 borrowers not in forbearance but in some stage of loss mitigation, 13 and borrowers delinquent but neither in forbearance nor in loss mitigation.
+As shown in Figure 4, 9.1 percent of Black borrowers are in some past due state, the highest of any group.
+These states include borrowers in forbearance, borrowers not in forbearance but in some stage of loss mitigation, and borrowers delinquent but neither in forbearance nor in loss mitigation.